Customized Tours

 When on a Himalayan trip

 Generally, no set of guidelines can anticipate all possible conditions that may arise.
-We ask our field staff to put sound judgement ahead of hard and fast rules, judging each situation as it arises.
-Our field staffs are employed because they demonstrate sound operational judgement, and this extends to the application of safe travel practices.
+We ask our field staff to put sound judgment ahead of hard and fast rules, judging each situation as it arises.
+Our field staffs are employed because they demonstrate sound operational judgment, and this extends to the application of safe travel practices.
 If in doubt about the safety of any activity on a trip, whether it is mentioned within these guidelines or not, we ask the staff to take the safer option.

 Safety Tips